princebawa9267/CLI-Notes-App/README.md

 ﻿# CLI-Notes-App

-## Wait working on it, not completed yet
+## Please wait I am working on it, not completed yet.